Soderberg wins 5-man playoff for European Masters title

 McIlroy played more than 18 holes for the second straight Sunday.
 One week earlier, he won the weather-affected Tour Championship after playing most of his third round on the Sunday morning.

-“The sloppy finish yesterday (Saturday) probably cost me,” said the World No. 2, who dropped three shots late in his third round.
+“The sloppy finish yesterday (Saturday) probably cost me,” said second-ranked McIlroy, who dropped three shots late in his third round.

 Soderberg soared up the leaderboard with five straight birdies from the 10th.
 At the 17th, he stood over a five-footer for birdie seconds after playing partners McIlroy and Gagli sank theirs to move within one shot.
-Soderberg took three putts, then missed a makeable birdie chance on the final hole.
+Soderberg took three putts, then missed a birdie chance on the final hole.

 “I thought I had it,” Soderberg said, recalling his first putt for victory.
 “I literally couldn’t hold the putter still so I was just happy I gave it a good try.”